Operation Hoathley 1: Merging into Operation Typical

 One month after the two missions had landed, the first official, and uniformed, SOE/SIS mission was dispatched from the same airport on 27 May 1943.
-Led by Colonel William Deakin, they joined Tito's headquarters and followed him out of the encirclement at Tjentište.
+Led by Colonel William Deakin and named Operation Typical, they joined Tito's headquarters and followed him out of the encirclement at Tjentište.
 Deakin met up with the group in Kladanj on 28 June 1943 and merged them into his mission.
 The enlarged group now had three radio sets and were able to communicate with Cairo with better resilience, as regular schedule had to be kept.
 This enabled them to organise further military aid drops in the area.

 On 7 July 1943, Serdar used recently dropped British plastic explosive to interrupt rail transport of coal, hoping to deprive other trains of fuel and frustrate enemy's troop movements.
 On 18 July and 29 July 1943, he witnessed and reported on the destruction of parts of the strategic Sarajevo–Višegrad line.
 On collaboration with the occupiers, they further reported on 29 July 1943 that the German command were using Chetniks as auxiliaries, for attacks on the Partisans and for guarding the railway near Tuzla.
 On 15 August 1943, they reported that some Chetniks were armed with German rifles and supplied by food and pay.